RamVasuthevan/Personal-Website/website/thinking-about.md

 	- Are there opportunities to create interesting DBs?
 	- With the existing data, what new views on real estate can be built?
 	- Here are some other views on Toronto

-- Other?
-	- Are there other DBs that have an interesting view on the city?
-	- Are there opportunities for creating interesting DBs?
-	- With the data which exists, what new view on real estate development can be built?
-	- Here are some other views on Toronto
 		- [City of Toronto Open Data](https://open.toronto.ca/catalogue/?search=development&sort=score%20desc)
 		- [Urban Toronto Projects DB](https://urbantoronto.ca/database/projects/)
 		- [Future Model Toronto](https://www.stephenvelasco.com/)